qtoden/incoming-orienteerer/README.md

 You can use the MeOS backup in `test/relay.meosxml`.
 Load it in MeOS to get a simple competition with a few controls and teams.
 In MeOS you can manually enter passing times under the "Speaker" tab.

+## Logs

+Data fetched from MeOS is logged to the `logs` folder.
+This folder might grow with time, so it might be a good idea to delete old logs.